-Aerodactyl was once a staple Pokemon on most teams.
-Last generation it faded into obscurity, but X and Y gave it a Mega evolution that has made a popular attacking Pokemon on some teams.
+Aerodactyl was once a staple Pokémon on most teams.
+Last generation, it faded into obscurity, but "Pokémon X and Y" gave it a Mega evolution that has made it a popular attacking Pokémon.

-Pokken is the latest Pokemon spinoff, developed by Bandai Namco of Tekken and Soul Calibur fame.
-Pokken draws a lot of inspiration from Namco's other fighters but ultimately ends up feeling unique.
+"Pokkén Tournament" is the latest "Pokémon" spinoff, developed by Bandai Namco of Tekken and Soul Calibur fame.
+"Pokkén" draws a lot of inspiration from Namco's other fighters but ultimately ends up feeling unique.

 Slashy Souls is Gamestop and Namco0Bandai's way of getting people talking about -and more importantly- pre-ordering Dark Souls 3.
 Unfortunately no one is saying anything nice.